marceljs041/marceljs041/README.md

 ### [Ora Frontier](https://www.orafrontier.com) · Founder & CEO

 Ora Frontier is building private AI software for personal and enterprise hardware.
-We compile, package, and run supported models through a consistent local execution layer, so prompts, files, and workflows can stay on the user's machine.
+We compile, package, and run supported models through a consistent local execution layer so prompts, files, and workflows can remain on the user's machine.

 ```text
 MODEL CHECKPOINT